rmgk/consysT-project.github.io/install.md

 ## Recommended additional dependencies

-These steps already suffice to use **consysT** in your project.
+These steps already suffice to use ConSysT in your project.
 The following additions, which enable the typesystem and more convienent syntax, are recommended.

-Add the **consysT** type checker and the **consysT** compiler plugin to your dependencies.
+Add the ConSysT type checker and the ConSysT compiler plugin to your dependencies.

 ```xml
 <dependency>